History of Temple University in Timeline

 2023: Protests Against Gaza War

-In October of 2023, Temple University students protested against the Gaza war, criticizing the administration's stance and demanding financial divestment from companies profiting from the conflict.
-The ACLU became involved in 2023 after the administration took disciplinary action against students for participating in a “Gaza Solidarity” encampment off-campus.
+In October 2023, Temple University students protested against the Gaza war and criticized the administration's pro-Israel stance.
+The ACLU became involved when the administration started disciplinary action against students for participating in a "Gaza Solidarity" encampment off-campus.

 July 3, 2024: John Fry Appointed 15th President

-On July 3, 2024, Temple's Board of Trustees announced it appointed John Fry as its 15th president.
+On July 3, 2024, Temple's Board of Trustees announced the appointment of John Fry as its 15th president.

-In November 2024, Temple announced the development of a new 199,000-square-foot facility west of Broad Street, across from Polett Walk.
-It will house the Klein College of Media and Communication and the Center for the Performing and Cinematic Arts, featuring new theaters, a student media center, and a virtual reality/innovation lab.
+In November 2024, Temple University announced plans to develop a new 199,000-square-foot facility for the Klein College of Media and Communication and the Center for the Performing and Cinematic Arts, including new theaters, a media center, and a VR lab.

 As of 2024, U.S. News & World Report ranked the Beasley School of Law tied for 54th best law school in the United States.